nus-cs2030s/2324-s2/docs/exercises/ex3-task.md

 ### 2. Create a generic `Seq<T>` class

 Let's call the class that encapsulates the counter `BankCounter` (you may name it differently).
 We have been using an array to store the `BankCounter` objects.
 In Exercise 3, you should replace that with a generic wrapper around an array.
 In other words, we want to replace `BankCounter[]` with `Seq<BankCounter>`.
-You may build upon the `Seq<T>` class from the notes -- [Unit 25](https://nus-cs2030s.github.io/2324-s2/25-unchecked.html).
+You may build upon the `Seq<T>` class from the notes &mdash; [Unit 25](https://nus-cs2030s.github.io/2324-s2/25-unchecked.html).

 The `Seq<T>` class you build must support the following: